nunofachada/ct-final/docs/functions.md

-# Available Functions and Documentation
+# Available Plugins Functions and Documentation

 Commit Tracker provides a set of functionalities to analyze Git repositories, offering insights through statistics and visualizations.
 This document details the available functions and their usage.